pipeops-dev/pipeops-docs/docs/addons/addon-metrics.md

 To view the metrics for your add-on, follow these steps:

 1. Navigate to your add-on in PipeOps.
-2. Click on the "Metrics" tab to access an overview of your add-on metrics, providing a high-level summary of its performance.
+2. Click on the Metrics tab in the navigation menu.
+This will open the Add-on Metrics Overview page, where you can monitor key performance indicators at a glance.

 ![add-on Metrics Overview](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/52/Overview_2x_98e26adb25.png)